Nine Rings C194

 To my surprise, Lu Ayao just glanced at me.
 “Chen Si won’t tell me the truth either.”

 I wanted to say more, but before the words could leave my mouth, a massive boom erupted from below.
-The impact was so violent that the crossbeam beneath our feet shook three times.
-I heard He Yu look down and let out a cry of shock.
+The impact was so violent that the crossbeam beneath our feet shuddered.
+Then I heard He Yu look down and cry out in shock.

 “Damn it!
 You old fossil, what do you think you’re doing!”

 I quickly looked toward the source of the noise.
 Below us, Qiao Sangui had somehow managed to quietly saw through his ropes.
-The outer lid of the sarcophagus had already been pried off and lay on the ground, and now the old man was busy using the two crowbars to force open the inner coffin lid!
+The outer lid of the sarcophagus had already been pried off onto the ground, and now the old man was still using those two crowbars from the floor to force open the inner coffin lid!

 0 Comments